unibas-marcelluethi/probabilistic-fitting-course/src/pages/week4/detecting-problems.md

 that we could end up with proposals that are rejected most of the times, while the sampler still produces a good approximation of the target distribution.
 Although we get at the end the desired solution, the sampler is still less efficient than it should be.

 The easiest way to diagnose this problem is to log the acceptance and rejections of a sample and then compute diagnostics based on it.
 A particular simple one is the accept/reject ratio.
 If this ratio is low, we know that the corresponding proposal is likely to be inefficient and we may want to change its parameters.
 What the ideal accept/reject ratio is, depends on the proposal.
-For a simple random walk proposal, it can be shown that the most efficient chains accepts the sample around 20% of the time.<sup><a href="gelman-convergence">3</a></sup>.
-For other proposal, rates could be rather different.
+For a simple random walk proposal, it can be shown that the most efficient chains accepts the sample around 20% of the time.<sup><a href="#gelman-convergence">3</a></sup>.
+For other proposal, the optimal rates could be very different.
 If a proposal step is expensive to compute, we expect it to more often produce a good update step.
 It should therefore lead to a much higher acceptance rate.
 Note however, that an acceptance rate of 100% is also not desireable.
 This would mean that the proposal is accepted every time, effectively proposing only proposals in a direction of increasing probability.
 For such proposal, the algorithm would degenerate into a hill-climbing algorithm, and eventually get stuck in a local optimum, unable to explore the full distribution.

 In our example, the acceptance rate for the unsuccessful case, we have the following acceptance rats: